-If you do have a deflation, which does not spontaneously reinflate, make a long smooth progressive pump on the deflated side.
+If you have a deflation which does not spontaneously reinflate, make a long smooth progressive pump on the deflated side.
 This pumping action should take about 2 seconds per pump.
 Pumping too short and fast will not reinflate the wing and pumping too slow might take the glider close to, or beyond, the stall point.
-If your Slalom collapses in accelerated flight, immediately release the accelerator to slow down to trim speed and after a 90 deg turn the canopy will reinflate and return to normal flight.

-Symmetrical collapses reinflate without pilot input, however 15 to 20cm of brake applied symmetrically will speed the process.
+Symmetrical collapses normally reinflate without pilot input, however 15 to 20cm of brake applied symmetrically will speed the process.